SteffanyChris/videoApp/README.md

 ## utils/hoc
   I have made a higher order component which simply wraps the component and returns a spinner in case the results from request are still loading, otherwise it simply returns the component

+  LATE EDIT: Switched back to using react-native-slider because the slider from react native elements doesn't work properly and I don't have time to investigate and fix it.